 - Hence it helps in improving governance and implementing innovative measures for better delivery of public services.

 - Convergence for resolution: Being a common point for similar issues faced by different sectors, states etc., it acts as a convergence point and platform to discuss these issues.

 |CONCERN AND CHALLENGES|

 - Biases towards govt & private sector – As a think tank, NITI Aayog should maintain a respectable intellectual distance from the government of the day.

 - Financial constraint- NITI Aayog has no powers in granting discretionary funds to states, which renders it toothless to undertake a transformational intervention.

-- Only recommendatory body- It acts as an advisory body only which advises the government on various issues without ensuring enforceability of its ideas.
+- Only recommendatory body- It acts as an advisory body only that advises the government on various issues without ensuring the enforceability of its ideas.

 - Lack of decentralization power- One of the envisaged goals of the NITI Aayog was to develop mechanisms to formulate credible plans at the village level and aggregate these progressively at the higher level

-- Missed opportunities for transformative change- The body has missed some opportunities to make qualitative difference.
+- Missed opportunities for transformative change- The body has missed some opportunities to make a qualitative difference.